NVIDIA/spark-rapids/docs/configs.md

 spark.rapids.shuffle.ucx.managementServerHost|The host to be used to start the management server|null spark.rapids.shuffle.ucx.useWakeup|When set to true, use UCX's event-based progress (epoll) in order to wake up the progress thread when needed, instead of a hot loop.|true spark.rapids.sql.batchSizeBytes|Set the target number of bytes for a GPU batch.
-Splits sizes for input data is covered by separate configs.|2147483647 spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
+Splits sizes for input data is covered by separate configs.|2147483647 spark.rapids.sql.castFloatToString.enabled|Casting from floating point types to string on the GPU returns results that have a different precision than the default Java toString behavior.|false spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
 Tasks may temporarily block when the number of concurrent tasks in the executor exceeds this amount.
 Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1 spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU or not.
 Possible values are ALL: print everything, NONE: print nothing, NOT_ON_GPU: print only did not go on the GPU|NONE